 The Workshop (day 2)

 The day after, we filmed one of their regular art workshops.
 There were about six artists, all supported by Artbox’s volunteers.
-The volunteers are there to guide the artists- if needed.
+The volunteers are there to guide the artists -if needed.
 They propose a theme and make suggestions of format (collage, painting, drawing etc.).
 Chris told us it’s very helpful for him to prevent artist’s block and he particularly enjoys working with the staff.
-We could indeed see the complicity between the volunteers and the artists and between some artists as well.
-There was a lot of laughter and excitement –most artists were very enthusiastic at the idea of being filmed and show us what the art they produce.
-It was impossible to get out of there without feeling happy, as well as both inspired and impressed by the artists and the work the Artbox’s team does there.
+We could indeed see the complicity between the volunteers and the artists, and between some artists as well.
+There was a lot of laughter and excitment –most artists were very enthusiastic at the idea of being filmed and showed us the art they produce.
+It was impossible to get out of there without feeling happy and energised, as well as both inspired and impressed by the artists and the work the Artbox’s team does there.

 Camera gear used